This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-- Mediterranean Cod: Top with chopped olives, sun-dried tomatoes, and capers for a savory, bright flavor.
+- Mediterranean Baked Cod: Finish the cod with chopped olives, sun-dried tomatoes, and capers for a savory baked cod inspired by Mediterranean ingredients.

-- Pesto Topped Cod: Spread a layer of pesto before baking for an herby, nutty accent.
+- Pesto Baked Cod: Spread a thin layer of basil or spinach pesto before baking for a herby baked cod with rich, balanced flavor.

-- Creole-Seasoned Cod: Use Creole seasoning in place of the original spices for a bold, Southern-inspired kick.
+- Creole-Seasoned Cod: Season the cod with Creole seasoning in place of the original spices for a bold, Southern-inspired kick.

-- Prepare the Dish – Lightly grease a 5×7 inch baking dish and place the cod fillet in the center.
-Scatter cherry tomatoes around the fish.
+- Prepare the Baking Dish – Lightly grease a 5×7 inch baking dish.
+Place the cod fillet in the center and scatter the cherry tomatoes around it.

-- Make the Butter Mixture – In a small bowl, mix the softened butter, garlic powder, dried tarragon, salt, and pepper.
+- Make the Butter Mixture – In a small bowl, stir together the softened butter, garlic powder, dried tarragon, salt, and pepper.

-- Season the Cod – Spread the butter mixture evenly over the fillet.
-Lay two lemon slices on top, then drizzle olive oil over the tomatoes.
+- Season the Cod – Spread the butter mixture evenly over the cod.
+Place two lemon slices on top and drizzle olive oil over the tomatoes.

-- Bake – Place in the oven and bake for 15-17 minutes, until the fish flakes easily with a fork.
+- Bake the Cod – Bake for 15 to 17 minutes, until the fish is opaque and flakes easily with a fork.

 Expert Tips

-- Good Substitutes – If cod isn’t available, haddock, halibut, hake, white sea bass, or striped bass all work well in this recipe.
+- Fish Substitutions: If cod isn’t available, haddock, halibut, hake, white sea bass, or striped bass are good substitutes.

 Frequently Asked Questions

-The fish is ready when it turns opaque and flakes easily with a fork.
-Start checking around 15 minutes, as cooking time may vary based on thickness.
+Baked cod is done when it turns opaque and flakes easily with a fork.

-Yes, but thaw it completely and pat it dry before baking to avoid excess moisture.
+Yes, frozen cod works well.
+Thaw it completely and pat it dry before baking.

 Store in an airtight container in the fridge for up to 2 days.
 Reheat gently in the oven at 300°F or in a covered skillet over low heat to prevent drying out.